Why: a lesson in leadership and influence from Telstra.

 Why are you a leader?

 What drove you to choose leadership as a career?
 Not everyone wants to lead.
 Those who choose to lead rarely do it for the money.
-There’s only fleeting satisfaction with money, isn’t there?
+While money is important, there’s only fleeting satisfaction with money, isn’t there?
 Perhaps you wanted to inspire change.
 Perhaps you wanted to help others achieve their potential.
 Perhaps you felt you could see a better way forward for your company.

 Your ‘why’ is what motivates you to keep going, even now, during this difficult period.